kinoz01/zone01-Projects/ascii-art/ascii-art-all/README.md

 ### Color Output

 This option allows you to manipulate text colors using the command line interface.
 You can specify a color and choose which letters to colorize within a given string.
 It offers flexibility in choosing between coloring a single letter or a set of letters.
-Note that substrings don't support whitespaces (\n and spaces).
+Note that substrings don't support newlines but support spaces characters.

 **Usage**